jmch-git/msb-frontend/README.md

 ## Future Enhancements

 As a user, I want to be able to create a list of 'My Favorite Brands' and delete any brands off that list that I choose to.
+As a user, I want to search brands based on industry.

 ### Authors and acknowledgment